expo/expo/docs/pages/versions/unversioned/bare/updating-your-app.md

 ],
 ```

 Assets with paths matching the given patterns will be bundled into your native binaries next time you run `expo build`.
-If you have a particularly large asset, such as a video, that should be downloaded at runtime rather than when the app is installed, you can use `assetBundlePatterns` to exclude it while still `require`ing it in your JavaScript code.
+If you have an asset that should be lazily downloaded at runtime rather than when the app is installed, you can use `assetBundlePatterns` to exclude it while still `require`ing it in your JavaScript code.

 Note that in order to use `expo-asset` successfully, you must use the `--assetPlugins` option to provide the Metro bundler with the `node_modules/expo-asset/tools/hashAssetFiles` plugin when you create your JavaScript bundle.
 If you use `expo export` or `expo publish` to create your update, this will be done automatically for you.